chengniedotcom/chengniedotcom.github.io/notes/shoe-dog.md

 1. At the moment I’m worth $ 10 billion, and each of these men is worth five or six times more.
 Lead me from the unreal to the real.

 1. After forty years I’ve stepped down as Nike CEO, leaving the company in good hands, I think, and good shape, I trust.
 Sales last year, 2006, were $ 16 billion.
 (Adidas was $ 10 billion, but who’s counting?)
-Our

-1. I think of myself standing high above Athens, gazing at the Parthenon, and I never fail to experience the sensation of time folding in on itself.

 1. Jordan.
 Kobe.
 Tiger.
 Again, I can’t help but think of my trip around the world.
 The River Jordan.
 Mystical Kobe, Japan.
-That first meeting at Onitsuka, pleading with the executives for the right to sell Tigers . .
+That first meeting at Onitsuka, pleading with the executives for the right to sell Tigers .

 1. I think of the countless Nike offices around the world.
 At each one, no matter the country, the phone number ends in 6453, which spells out Nike on the keypad.
 But, by pure chance, from right to left it also spells out Pre’s best time in the mile, to the tenth of a second: 3: 54.6.

 1. I say by pure chance, but is it really?
 Am I allowed to think that some coincidences are more than coincidental?
 Can I be forgiven for thinking, or hoping, that the universe, or some guiding daemon, has been nudging me, whispering to me?
 Or else just playing with me?
 Can it really be nothing but a fluke of geography that the oldest shoes ever discovered are a pair of nine-thousand-year-old sandals . . . salvaged from a cave in Oregon?
 Is there nothing to the fact that the sandals were discovered in 1938, the year I was born?

-1. emotion, maybe the most vital of all, after love.
-Gratitude.

-1. With thanks for taking a

-1. chance on me.
-As usual, I say nothing.
-I don’t know what to say.
-It wasn’t much of a chance.
-He was pretty close to a sure thing.
-But taking a chance on people—he’s right.
-You could argue that’s what it’s all been about.

-1. They’re all like sons, and brothers—family.
-No less.
-When Tiger’s father, Earl, dies, the church in Kansas holds fewer than

-1. one hundred, and I’m honored to be included.
-When Jordan’s father is murdered, I fly to North Carolina for the funeral and discover with a shock that a seat is reserved for me in the front row.
+1. When Jordan’s father is murdered, I fly to North Carolina for the funeral and discover with a shock that a seat is reserved for me in the front row.

-1. I think of his long, difficult search for meaning, for identity.
-For me.
-His search often looked so familiar, even though Matthew didn’t have my luck, or my focus.
-Nor my insecurity.
-Maybe if he’d had a little more insecurity . . .
-In his quest to find himself, he dropped

-1. At 150 feet my son lost consciousness.

 1. After the thousands of miles I’ve logged as a runner, I know that feeling of fighting for that next breath.
-But I won’t let my imagination go there, ever.

 1. He feels euphoric.
 That must have happened to Matthew, I tell myself, because at the last second he pulled out his mouthpiece.
 I choose to believe this euphoria scenario, to believe that my son didn’t suffer at the end.
 That my son was happy.
 I choose, because it’s the only way I can go on.

-1. But not before our niece Brittany moved in with us.
-To this day I believe that she saved our lives.

 1. Every Nike athlete wrote, emailed, phoned.
 Every single one.
 But the first was Tiger.
 His call came in at 7: 30 a.m.
 I will never, ever forget.
 And I will not stand for a bad word spoken about Tiger in my presence.

 1. In his final six months I was able to take my father on a long trip, to put to rest the eternal question of whether he was proud, to show him that I was proud of him.
 We went around the world, saw Nikes in every country we visited, and with every appearance of a swoosh his eyes shone.
 The pain of his impatience, his hostility to my Crazy Idea—it had faded.
 It was long gone.
 But not the memory.

-1. Arnold Palmer once confided to me at the Masters, “did all he could to discourage me from being a professional golfer.”
-I smiled.
-“You don’t say.”

-1. Love wasn’t spoken, or shown, but it was there, always.
-My sisters

 1. I walked out of the room, barely hearing the beeping machines, the laughing nurses, the patient groaning down the hall.
 I thought of that phrase, “It’s just business.”
 It’s never just business.
 It never will be.
 If it ever does become just business, that will mean that business is very bad.